Karen Menke Paciorek

 Virginia Kindergarten - sixth Grade Teacher Certification

 Dr. Paciorek served as an elected School Board Trustee for the Northville Public Schools, Northville, MI from June 2002 - January 2011.
 She was President and secretary of the board and served as the chair of the board Instructional Services Committee for five years.
 Other community service includes Board of Directors for Wolverine Human Services from 2004 – present which is a Michigan social service agency providing residential and day treatment programs to over 500 abused, neglected and delinquent youth.
+Dr. Paciorek serves as Chair of the Board of Directors.
 She is on the Family Advisory Board in the Neonatal Intensive Care Unit (NICU) at St. Joseph Mercy Hospital in Ann Arbor where as a former NICU parent she works with current families to help them and their newborn adjust.

 She also served as President of two state professional organizations; the Michigan Association for the Education of Young Children and Michigan Early Childhood Education Consortium.
 University service includes many committees and faculty advisor for two undergraduate student organizations.